fmetivier/IslandsLib/docs/source/Install.rst

     pip install .

 Again depending on your environment you may need admin priviledges.
-If everything goes swiftly, pip will install, if needed, the following dependancies:
+If everything goes swiftly, pip will install, if needed, the following dependancies: triangle, numpy, scipy, matplotlib, cartopy, shapely, geopandas, pandas

-* triangle,
-* numpy,
-* scipy,
-* matplotlib,
-* cartopy,
-* shapely,
-* gdal,
-* geopandas,
-* pandas

 Tested
 ======

+At present IslandsLib works on Linux and MacOS Systems.
+Because of issues with one of the libraries of pyFreeFem it does not work on Windows machines.

 * Debian 12
-* Mac OS catalina 10.15 on imac with i5 processors.
-FreeFemm++ and pyFreeFem ok.
-IslandsLib failed because gdal library could not be installed easily.